 Reliability and availability indicators

-In 2013-14, all of the companies met their targets for reducing water leaks from their networks.
-The level of leakage, although slightly higher than in 2012-13, was still around its lowest level since records began in the early 1990s.
+In 2014-15, all of the companies met their targets for reducing water leaks from their networks.
+The overall level of leakage, although marginally higher than in 2013-14, was still around its lowest level since records began in the early 1990s.

 Each company is required to maintain its assets (such as water and sewerage treatment works, and underground networks of water mains and sewers) to a certain standard so that it can provide reliable services to you over the long term ‒ and protect the environment.
 We call this ‘stable serviceability’.

 When a company is not maintaining its assets effectively, there will be a rise in the number of incidents such as burst water mains or sewers overflowing.
 So it is important they get it right.

 Companies have told us that overall they maintained their assets to a sufficient standard in 2014-15.